What is Wi-Fi?

 Using cellular data requires a data plan with a cellular carrier such as Verizon, AT&T, T-Mobile, Dish, or one of their many subsidiaries or resellers.

-To add to the confusion, the latest flagship phones are now capable of having limited connectivity directly with satellites, either via cellular signals, or a special satellite wireless connection.
+To add to the confusion, the latest flagship phones can now connect to satellites directly, either via cellular signals or a dedicated satellite wireless connection.

-Video Overview: Wi-Fi Update for Mobile Internet (Early 2024)
+Video Overview: Wi-Fi Update for Mobile Internet (Mid 2026)

 Where Cellular & Wi-Fi Technology Collide: Hotspots & Cellular Routers

-Smartphones, mobile hotspots, and mobile routers with cellular modems built-in merge cellular and Wi-Fi technology.
+Smartphones, mobile hotspots, and mobile routers with built-in cellular modems merge cellular and Wi-Fi technologies.

 These cellular devices can also create a Wi-Fi hotspot to share the cellular data connection with other devices.

 A smartphone or tablet can usually create a personal Wi-Fi hotspot to share its connection in a basic way.
-Dedicated cellular mobile hotspots (also sometimes called a MiFi or Jetpack) leave out the smartphone features to focus on providing a cellular data connection to other devices via Wi-Fi, USB, or sometimes Ethernet.
+Dedicated cellular mobile hotspots (also sometimes called a MiFi or Jetpack) forgo smartphone features to focus on providing a cellular data connection to other devices via Wi-Fi, USB, or sometimes Ethernet.

 For more robust needs, cellular embedded routers offer more advanced networking options - think of them as a home internet router with a built-in cellular connection instead of using a landline like cable or fiber.